The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: The Provably Total Recursive Functions of and its extensions

-In the last section, we showed that the provably recursive functions of $\BA$ are primitive recursive, however there are some primitive recursive functions that are not provably recursive in $\BA$.
-In this section, we consider three extensions of $\BA$ that their provably recursive functions are exactly primitive recursive functions.
-The first extension is by adding the cancellation law to $\BA$, the second one is obtained by adding a symbol for the cut-off function to the language of $\BA$, and the third one is the theory $\EBA$, introduced in \cite {kn:AH}.
-As is known, the cut-off function is a primitive recursive function, and it turns out that adding a symbol for it to the language of $\BA$, and its properties as additional axioms, will result then that the provably recursive functions of this extension captures all primitive recursive functions.
+In the last section, we showed that the provably total recursive functions of $\BA$ are primitive recursive, however there are some primitive recursive functions that are not provably total in $\BA$.
+In this section, we consider three extensions of $\BA$ that their provably total recursive functions are exactly the primitive recursive functions.
+The first extension is by adding the cancellation law (the axiom $\U:x+y=x+z\Ra y=z$) to $\BA$, the second one is obtained by adding a symbol for the cut-off subtraction to the language of $\BA$, and the third one is the theory $\EBA$, introduced in \cite {AH}.
+As is known, the cut-off subtraction is a primitive recursive function, and it turns out that adding a symbol for it to the language of $\BA$, and its properties as additional axioms, will result then that the provably total recursive functions of this extension captures all the primitive recursive functions.
 We show that the first two extensions of $\BA$ coincide in some sense, see Theorem \ref{BAUC}.
 The theory $\EBA$ that is an extension of $\BA$ by adding the sequent axiom $\top\ra\bot\Ra\bot$, is a stronger theory than the previous two extensions of $\BA$, and is very close to $\HA$ in some respects, however still weaker than that.
-For more details on motivations and some properties of $\EBA$, that we will use in this paper, see \cite{kn:AH}.
+For more details on motivations and some properties of $\EBA$, that we will use in this paper, see \cite{AH}.